-Visit Ernest Hemingway House, also on Whitehead Street, for a different attraction.
+Visit Ernest Hemingway House on Whitehead Street for a different attraction.
 This building is a must-see for all visitors to Key West.
 The residence of American writer Ernest Hemingway during the 1930s is now a museum.
 Situated across from the Key West Lighthouse, it’s the museum you must visit on your day trip to Key West.

 Key West Beaches

 Of course, you didn’t travel from Miami to Key West to stay indoors.
-So get to the beach and enjoy a couple hours in the sun.
+So get to the beach and enjoy a few hours in the sun.
 Smathers Beach is known as one of the best beaches in Key West.
-With watersports, beach bars, picnic tables, and even nearby bike trails, you’ll find everything you need right here.
+You’ll find everything you need here: watersports, beach bars, picnic tables, and nearby bike trails.

 Walking Tour Of The Old Town